SmartWheelchair/wheelchairControl/LOWLEVELREADME.md

 We have used a total of 14 Time of Flight sensors for our kit, meant to be placed on strategic points on the wheelchair such that they can serve as obstacle detectors at critical points and stop the wheelchair when higher-level controls fail.
-Specifically, these sensors can notify if the chair will run into an obstacle directly in front of it, directly behind it, and while turning, as well as when it is dangerously close to a ledge.
+Specifically, these sensors can notify if the chair will run into an obstacle directly in front of it, directly behind it, and while turning, as well as when the wheelchair is dangerously close to a ledge.

 #### 1. Forward & Backward Safety